courros/hnco/README.md

 algorithm-function couple in a given set.
 Results are computed per function then globally.
 This experiment partly follows the experimental procedure of the COCO framework (see references).

+### Lookup ratio

+The purpose of this experiment is to compare the cache lookup ratio of a set of algorithms applied to a set of functions with a fixed budget.
+It is designed after the benchmark experiment.
+A high lookup ratio indicates that an algorithm often resamples already sampled bit vectors.

 ### Maximum